 As part of an effort to get more players testing on PTR, Blizzard and the community both want a system whereby progression and loot boxes could be moved to the main client after being earned on PTR.
 Blizzard are finding that coming up with a solution is quite difficult but continue to work on it.
 Kaplan even responded to people saying they need to hire more people.

 More recently, Kaplan said this was still being worked on, but it's one of the "significant development tasks that would directly take away from development time on the core game."
 Similar is true of having live and PTR accounts more closely mirror each other.
+Putting PTR on the arcade simply doesn't work.

 Mercy and Lucio in 1v1, more 1v1 modes